abramov-v/abramov-v/README.md

 - Django, FastAPI
 - PostgreSQL, Redis
 - Docker, Nginx, Gunicorn
-- Linux, Git, GitHub Actions
+- Linux, Git

-- Postman
+📝 This README is a work in progress — just like me.
+More to come soon!